heyoeyo/muggled_sam/simple_examples/README.md

 This script contains the most basic usage of the SAMv3 detection functionality.
 It allows multiple objects to be detected using a single text prompt or by specifying a part of the image (using points or bounding boxes) as a reference for what to detect.

+## Object Detection with batches

+_(Supports SAMv3)_

+This is a variation on the original detection example, showing how to do batched detections.
+For the sake of simplicity this example batches together text prompts, but it's also possible to batch point/box prompts (it's just messier to define).

+Batching is equivalent to running a `for` loop over all prompts, but works by loading everything as a single input and computing all results 'in parallel'.
+This has the advantage of reducing the amount of CPU-to-GPU communication (slight inference speed up) at the expense of increasing VRAM usage (about 250MB per single word text prompt on float16).

 ## Object Detection (cross-image)